 What is in this leaflet

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Tacidine against the benefits they expect it will have for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking TACIDINE against the benefits they expect it will have for you.

-Tacidine is used to treat both gastric ulcers and duodenal ulcers.
+TACIDINE is used to treat both gastric ulcers and duodenal ulcers.
 A gastric ulcer occurs in the stomach.
-A duodenal ulcer occurs in the duodenum (which is a tube leading out of the stomach).
+A duodenal ulcer occurs in the duodenum (which is part of your small intestine).
 The ulcers can be caused in part by too much acid being made in the stomach.

 Reflux causes burning sensation in the chest rising up to the throat (heartburn) and most often occurs after eating or at night.

-Tacidine is not recommended for use in children, as the safety and effectiveness of Tacidine in children have not been established.
+TACIDINE is not recommended for use in children, as the safety and effectiveness have not been established.

 This medicine is not addictive.

 This medicine is available only with a doctor's prescription.

 Before you take TACIDINE

 Do not take TACIDINE if you have an allergy to: